anhcale/thinkcs/python/vietnamese3e/01-way_of_the_program.md

   > For most readers, a few syntax errors are not a significant problem, which is why we can read the poetry of E. E. Cummings without problems.
 Python is not so forgiving.
 If there is a single syntax error anywhere in your program, Python will display an error message and quit, and you will not be able to run your program.
 During the first few weeks of your programming career, you will probably spend a lot of time tracking down syntax errors.
 As you gain experience, though, you will make fewer errors and find them faster.
 </details>

 ## 1.5.
-Lỗi thực thi (Runtime)
+Lỗi runtime

-Loại lỗi thứ hai là lỗi thực thi, được gọi như vậy vì lỗi không xuất hiện cho đến khi bạn chạy chương trình.
+Loại lỗi thứ hai là lỗi runtime, được gọi như vậy vì lỗi không xuất hiện cho đến khi bạn chạy chương trình.
 Những lỗi này còn được gọi là **ngoại lệ** vì chúng thường chỉ ra rằng một điều gì đó ngoại lệ (và tồi tệ) đã xảy ra.

 <details>
   <summary>English version</summary>